fusioncharts/dev_centre_docs/map-guide/colouring-based-on-data-range.md

 Here's how you can build a map with a gradient scale:

-* Set the `caption` of the map and apply the `fint` theme (FusionCharts Internal Theme) to control the cosmetic properties of the map.
+* Set the `caption` of the map and apply the `fusion` theme (FusionCharts Internal Theme) to control the cosmetic properties of the map.
 Use the `formatNumberScale` and `showLabels` attributes to specify the formatting of labels.

 * Use the `colorrange` object to define different numeric ranges of the gradient legend.
 Also, use the following attributes to define specific properties: